sumo47/kotlin_learning/README.md

      }
   ```
 # Variable
-  - var ca be reassigned.
+  - var can be reassigned.
   - val can't be reassigned.

 # Data Types